-- a) Secretarial Standards issued by The Institute of Company Secretaries of India. - b) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+a) Secretarial Standards issued by The Institute of Company Secretaries of India and notified by the Ministry of Corporate Affairs.

-During the period under review, we report that, the Company has generally complied with the provisions of the Act, Rules, Regulations and guidelines mentioned above to the extent applicable.
+During the period under review, we report that, the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards etc. mentioned above to the extent applicable.